What are the common characteristics of healthy families

 First, realize that most families have some healthy and some unhealthy traits, and no family is perfect.
 Actually, those who come from seemingly perfect families that have never suffered from difficulties or imperfections, have trouble adjusting to an imperfect, unhealthy world.
 So what are the characteristics of healthy families?

 Healthy Families Have These Characteristics

-Because life is not always easy or simple, a family has both individual and family coping skills to use when dealing with the difficult times.
+Because life is not always easy or simple, a family needs both individual and family coping skills to use during difficult times.
 These coping skills can be in these 5 areas:

 - Physical: taking care of the basics such as healthy meals, enough sleep, exercise, and hygiene, and basic safety;

 - Emotional: being able to feel feelings and talk about them with the family, journal, cry or laugh, talk to a teacher or counselor at school, go for family therapy, write/draw/dance/sing and participate in other creative emotional outlets, jog/walk/exercise out the feelings;

 - Intellectual: read, write, have deep discussions with family members or others, study, learn, teach; do puzzles or healthy video games, do creative activities;

 - Social/relational: having time with family and others together while also having alone time for we need to also have a relationship with self such as reading, meditating, writing, or doing yoga or tai chi;

 - Spiritual: having a sense of communion with a higher essence, being with others including the family, taking walks in nature, having fun, being creative, going to a religious ceremony or spiritual event, reading religious/spiritual books, meditating, prayer, being alone.

 All of these are healthy family characteristics.
 Look back over these.
 You may find your family in the middle.
 Look over them again.
 You may find new ideas for a healthier family. check out Al-anon for help with addiction.